Explore Lake Clark

 Unguided Camping/Kayaking The Tulchina leaves Port Alsworth according to your schedule, and we take you to our private campground in Onion Bay fully loaded with kayaks and everything you need to relax and enjoy a leisurely weekend at your own pace.
 Base camp at Onion Bay and explore The Islands for all they have to offer.
 Wildlife abounds here.
 You are sure to see black and brown bears, moose, bald eagles and cliffs of nesting birds.
 Fishing is great in this area and salmon can be seen spawning in late summer/early fall.
 Don't worry we will provide you with a bear proof food canister so the sly fox doesn't eat your dinner.
 When you are ready, the Tulchina will pick you and your gear up.
 Cost: $475 for 2 people for 2 days/1 night.
 (Includes kayaks for 2 days, private campground, camp chairs, bear barrel, round-trip water taxi.
 Additional camping gear available upon request.)
 Please contact us for multi-day or group rates.

 Big mountains aren't everything.
 We can't explain the love we have for this area.
 It is something that can only be experienced.
-Think tundra, caribou moss, blueberries, fishing and accessible mountains.
+Think tundra, caribou moss, blueberries, fishing and accessible mountains for rugged off-trail hiking.
 This is it!
 So many options.
 Kayak from Port Alsworth and back.
 Climb a mountain.
 Drop-offs, pick-ups, both?
 Paddle the whole lower lake.
 Why not?
 We recommend at least 2 or 3 nights at Brooks Cove.
 Why?
-Porkypine Peak is a must-do challenge.
+Porkypine Peak (Taz Mountain) is a must-do challenge.

-Do-it-yourself Day 1: Leave from Port Alsworth and you will be at our private Brooks Cove campground within half-a-day if you don't get side-tracked along the way.
-Popular 22-mile creek is just a 15 minute paddle from the campground and there are more fishing creeks before this one.
-Day 2: Leave from Brooks Cove and spend the day climbing this accessible Alaskan mountain with great views of Lake Clark National Park.
+Do-it-yourself Day 1: Leave from Port Alsworth and you will be at our private Brooks Cove campsite within half-a-day if you don't get side-tracked along the way.
+Popular 22 Mile creek is just a 15 minute paddle from the campsite and there are more fishing creeks before this one.
+Day 2: Leave from Brooks Cove and spend the day climbing Taz Mountain.
+This rugged off-trail hike is strenuous but with great views of Lake Clark National Park.
 (Don't worry.
 We've GPS'ed the route.)
-At the end of the day you will feel satisfied and exhausted but the scenery from this campground is amazing with it's long Bristol Bay sunsets.
+At the end of the day you will feel satisfied and exhausted but the scenery from this campsite is amazing with it's long Bristol Bay sunsets.
 It doesn't get any better.
 Day 3: Sleep in after your long hike, drink some coffee and enjoy a quiet morning.
 Then, spend the day resting your legs and exploring the rolling tundra from your kayak while you paddle around lower Lake Clark.
 Day 4: After spending 3 nights at Brooks Cove, choose from a half-day paddle back to Port Alsworth enjoying the views of the scenic big mountains, or hop on the Tulchina and we will have you back in Port Alsworth in no time.
 Cost: $130 per day for 2 for basic trip option.
 (Includes kayaks, campsite, and firewood.)
 Prices vary with trip options so contact us for more details.

 Go Anywhere!
 Really the trips and ideas we have are just a few options.
 Paddle around all of Lake Clark!
 We dare you!
 We can drop you off, pick you up, or you can choose to be entirely on your own.
 Either way, we offer DeLorme inReach rentals so you are never out of touch.
 Here are a few more ideas: